-In the event we fail to reimburse network provider's charges for covered services, you will liable for any sums owed by us.
-Neither the plan nor Medicare will pay for those services the following eligible expenses: □ Emergency services ☐ Urgently needed services Out-of-area and routine travel dialysis (must be received in a Medicare Certified Dialyswithin the United States) sis Facility ☐ Post-stabilization services If you enter into a private contract with a provider, neither the plan nor Medicare will pay f services. or those
+In the event we fail to reimburse network provider's charges for covered services, liable for any sums owed by us.
+Neither the plan nor Medicare will pay for those s ,

+the following eligible expenses:

+☐ Emergency services

+☐ Urgently needed services

+Out-of-area and routine travel dialysis (must be received in a Medicare Certific within the United States) ed Dialysis Facility

+☐ Post-stabilization services

+If you enter into a private contract with a provider, neither the plan nor Medicare v services. vill pay for those